vphantom/vof/SPECIFICATION.md

 ### Datetime

 Extends `date` with wall clock time, still sortable and with implicit time zone.
-In JSON, a human-friendly `YYYYMMDDHHMM` number is used.
+In JSON, a human-friendly `YYYYMMDDHHMM` number is used to avoid using stings.

 <!-- advanced -->